What used to be web servers, web frameworks, routers, and tons of config is now Begin HTTP functions.

 @http

-get /foo
+get /api

 After specifying new HTTP functions in your Architect project manifest and pushing your changes to your repo, the following things happen automatically:

-, of course)That's all there is to it!
+That's all there is to it!
 Now let's take a closer look at the capabilities of HTTP functions, and how they work.

-Each HTTP function maps to a logical HTTP route.
+By default each HTTP function maps to a logical HTTP route.
 For example:

-is serviced by the HTTP function in your project at src/http/get-index
+• get / is serviced by the HTTP function in your project at src/http/get-index

-is serviced by src/http/get-about
+• get /about is serviced by src/http/get-about

-is serviced by src/http/post-form
+• post /form is serviced by src/http/post-form

-, and can include letters, numbers, and slashes, underscores, dashes, and periods, up to 35 characters.
+All HTTP functions begin with /, and can include letters, numbers, and slashes, underscores, dashes, and periods, up to 35 characters.

 Importantly and uniquely, you can also use URL parameters to build dynamic paths – more on that below.

 ✨ Tip: It's possible to have multiple HTTP methods respond from the same path.
-For example:
+For example: get /contact-us and post /contact-us is totally valid, as you'd expect.

 By default, your app's root is greedy – which means that unless specified, all paths and HTTP methods will invoke it.
 Any HTTP functions you define manually will be prioritized over the root.
 For example:

-specified: submitting the same request will invoke src/http/post-foo
+• With both get / and post /foo specified: submitting the same request will invoke src/http/post-foo

-HTTP function.
+The greedy root also means you can run large amounts of your application's logic from a single get / HTTP function.
 However, we don't advise it!
 One of the key advantages to building with cloud functions is their inherent isolation: many smaller functions means greater ease in debugging and faster deploys.

 It's possible to build dynamic paths using Express-style URL parameters, like: get /shop/:product

-URL parameters are passed to your route via the req.pathParameters
+URL parameters are passed to your route via the req.pathParameters object.

-object.
-(Learn more about HTTP requests here.)
+💡 Learn more about HTTP requests

-, the HTTP function handling that route receives a req
+For example, when a client requests the path /shop/chocolate-chip-cookies, the HTTP function handling that route receives a req object containing:

 {